Dohvakin/auto_shutdown/README.md

 ## Security Considerations

-1. By default, TrueNAS is configured configured to use local CA for SSL certificate and so the SSL verification is disabled for SSL connections.
-For production use, the following should be configured:
+1. By default, TrueNAS is configured to use local CA for SSL certificate and so the SSL verification is disabled.
+For production use, do the following:

       * Change the shutdown-script.py to use the SSL verification.
 This can be done by changing the following to shutdown_script/shutdown script to use actual SSL context: